Marathon-fan/newTech/SMACK/featureStore/readme.md

 ## serving layer

+Logically, the Serving Layer acts as the interface between Feature Store and its downstream applications and other consumers.

-serving layer means real-time view
+Sometimes, serving layer means real-time view

 ![servingLayer](./pics/servingLayer.PNG)